Jack Francklin

 Posted on: June 13th, 2024 by Natasha Cox

-I am a specialist litigator for complex and multi-jurisdictional disputes with blockchain technology and digital assets at their core.
-My practice includes crypto asset recovery for individuals and businesses following a hack, scam or misappropriation.
-I have extensive experience in obtaining urgent bespoke injunctions, worldwide freezers and specific disclosure orders.
+I am a leading figure and highly experienced specialist litigator in complex and multi‑jurisdictional disputes involving blockchain technology and digital assets.
+My practice includes crypto asset recovery for individuals and businesses following a hack, scam or misappropriation, including matters where wrongdoers are unknown or outside the jurisdiction, as well as contractual disputes with digital assets at their core.

-My practice also includes commercial litigation, disputes concerning technology and intellectual property matters, including trade mark and copyright infringement over digital, artistic and technology focused works.
+My practice also includes commercial litigation and disputes concerning technology and intellectual property matters, including trade mark and copyright infringement relating to digital, artistic and technology‑focused works.

-As founder and host of the In Early Podcast, I speak with those at the forefront of the blockchain and technology sectors.
-Episodes can be found via YouTube, Apple, and Spotify.
+• As founder and host of the In Early podcast, I speak with leading figures in the blockchain and technology sectors.
+Episodes are available via YouTube, Apple, and Spotify.

 Experience highlights

-• AA v Persons Unknown [2019] EWHC 3556 (Comm) (Comm) (13 December 2019) where, following a ransomware attack, an insurer paid Bitcoin in return for a Canadian hospital’s access to their customers’ data.
+• AA v Persons Unknown [2019] EWHC 3556 (Comm) (Comm) (13 December 2019) where, following a ransomware attack, an insurer paid Bitcoin in return for a Canadian hospital’s access to its customers’ data.
 This case confirmed that Bitcoin and crypto assets broadly were ‘property’ at common law and helped shape much of the law surrounding the status and strategies in freezing and recovering crypto assets around the world.
 It is highly cited in academic papers and judgments globally.

-• Acting for a crypto currency brokerage whereby business functionality was blocked by their service and liquid provider following Court Orders obtained by the Secret Service and which resulted in the return of c.$1m of Tether.
+• Acting for a cryptocurrency brokerage whose business functionality was blocked by their service and liquidity provider following court orders obtained by the Secret Service, resulting in the recovery of approximately US$1 million in Tether.

-• Obtaining reliefs against North Korean hackers following an exploit of an established crypto address provider and serving documents via Ether NFTs.
+• Obtaining reliefs against North Korean hackers following an exploit of an established crypto address provider and serving documents via Ether-based NFTs.

-• Crypto Open Patent Alliance v Craig Steven Wright [2024] EWHC 1198 (Ch) (20 May 2024), joint proceedings concerning copyright and database claims, as to the identity of the Bitcoin creator Satoshi Nakamoto and whether he can exercise intellectual property rights over “Bitcoin: A Peer-to-Peer Electronic Cash System”.
+• Crypto Open Patent Alliance v Craig Steven Wright [2024] EWHC 1198 (Ch) (20 May 2024), joint proceedings concerning copyright and database claims, focusing on the identity of the Bitcoin creator Satoshi Nakamoto and whether he can exercise intellectual property rights over “Bitcoin: A Peer-to-Peer Electronic Cash System”.

-• Tulip Trading Limited (A Seychelles Company) v Bitcoin Association For BSV & Ors: Devising a new strategy for the recovery of (i) private keys, preventing access to billions of pounds worth of Bitcoin, and (ii) other crypto assets worth millions as part of a wider hack.
+• Tulip Trading Limited (A Seychelles Company) v Bitcoin Association For BSV & Ors: Devising a new strategy for the recovery of (i) private keys, preventing access to billions of pounds’ worth of Bitcoin, and (ii) other crypto assets worth millions as part of a wider hack.

 • Securing private Court Orders against and working with major cryptocurrency exchanges to freeze funds and comply with enforcement provisions following sophisticated investment platform and romance scams.